paddyohanlon/boards-bzr/README.md

-# rethink-boards with PouchDB and CouchDB
+# rethink-boards with RethinkID

 This project is a Trello-like app which works with RethinkID.

+## TODO

+Ordering of tasks and columns is not working, probably because they are stored in objects, and not arrays, and order is not preserved when save to RethinkDB.

 ## Project setup